forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

+## Coronaviruses Interspecies Infections

+### summary dudas 2017
+**MERS-CoV spillover at the camel-human interface** Gytis Dudas, Luiz Max Carvalho, Andrew Rambaut, Trevor Bedford; elifesciences.org
+#### Methods
+The phylodynamics of 274 MERS genomes, 174 from human infections and 100 from camel infections is constructed by simulation using structured coalescent models, which treat camels and humans populations as different virus habitats.
+#### Results
+* camels are the reservoir hosts of MERS-CoV:
+    * the evolution of MERS takes place in camels and not in humans.
+    * human are terminal hosts and the reproduction/spread value is about 0.7
+    * the sequence data alone indicate at least 50 zoonotic introduction of MERS to humans.
+Extrapolation to all labraratory confirmed MERS cases yields hundreds of introductions to humans.
+* frequent recombination events occur in the camels.
+* most transmissions to humans occur in the summer months, however large clusters of secondary cases from human to human transmission tend to occur in winter or spring.

 ### summary wang 2017
 **Serological Evidence of Bat SARS-Related Coronavirus Infection in Humans, China** - N Wang, Zheng-Li Shi et al, WIV 2017